CMMC Compliance for Defense Contractors in Virginia Beach

 Systems Integration

-Companies developing or integrating naval systems — combat systems, communications, propulsion — where design data and testing information carry CUI designation.
+Companies developing or integrating naval systems (combat systems, communications, and propulsion) where design data and testing information carry CUI designation.

 Naval Engineering & Design